MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/arc-security-center.md

 ms.custom: think-tank, e2e-hybrid
 ---

-# Connect Azure Arc enabled servers to Azure Security Center
+# Connect Azure Arc-enabled servers to Azure Security Center

-This article provides guidance on how to onboard an Azure Arc enabled server to [Azure Security Center (Azure Security Center)](/azure/security-center/).
+This article provides guidance on how to onboard an Azure Arc-enabled server to [Azure Security Center](/azure/security-center/).
 This helps you start collecting security-related configurations and event logs so you can recommend actions and improve your overall Azure security posture.

 In the following procedures, you enable and configure Azure Security Center Standard tier on your Azure subscription.
-This provides advanced threat protection (ATP) and detection capabilities.
+This provides advanced threat protection and detection capabilities.
 The process includes:

 - Setup a Log Analytics workspace where logs and events are aggregated for analysis.
 - Assign Security Center's default security policies.
 - Review Azure Security Center's recommendations.
-- Apply recommended configurations on Azure Arc enabled servers using the **Quick Fix** remediations.
+- Apply recommended configurations on Azure Arc-enabled servers using the **Quick Fix** remediations.

 > [!IMPORTANT]
 > The procedures in this article assumes you've already deployed VMs, or servers that are running on-premises or on other clouds, and you have connected them to Azure Arc.
 If you haven't, the following information can help you automate this.